 ABOUT GRANGE PARK OPERA

-Glowing brick façades, framed by antique box hedges and walled gardens, sit in the midst of a 300-acre estate slumbering in the Surrey countryside.
-Behind the house, an ancient orchard opens into a wooded glade.
-This is to become the setting for a new cultural venue, the Theatre in the Woods.
-Here we will realise the next chapter in our quest to make world-class performing art accessible to all.
+A demi-Eden of glowing brick façades, framed by antique box hedges and walled gardens, sit in the midst of a 300-acre estate slumbering in the Surrey countryside.
+Behind the 15th century house, an walled ancient orchard opens into a woodland: the setting for our opera house – the Theatre in the Woods.